These Math tests are a portion of our GED® test prep materials. These questions belong to Percentages, Decimals, Word Problems categories.

 These categories make up 35% of the GED Math test.

 Each Math question includes several answer choices.
 You should choose the best answer option for each question.

 Taking multiple practice tests is very important.
 They will show you where your knowledge gaps are.
 Knowing your weak points is important as this helps you with focusing on those topics that require most of your attention.

-Recent GED graduates have some good advice for you: don’t try to learn for all four GED tests at once.
+Recent high school equivalency test-takers have some pretty good advice: don’t try to study for all of the subtests at once.

-Time management is one of the biggest stumbling blocks to passing the GED test.
+Time management problems are is the biggest stumbling blocks when it comes to passing the real exam.

-The second common mistake that leads to failing the GED test is the fact that students spend too much time on one question and end up not making it through the whole test.
+The second big mistake that leads to not passing the exam is the fact that often, students spend way too much time on only one question so that they later cannot make it till the end.